A hospital refused to give ivermectin to a covid patient. Then a judge ordered doctors to administer it.

 A spokeswoman for UC Health, which includes West Chester Hospital, said she cannot comment on litigation or the specifics of patient care because of privacy laws.

 The judge’s decision came as state and federal health agencies have expressed alarm at overdoses involving the deworming drug in recent weeks.
-The FDA, the Centers for Disease Control and Prevention, and the National Institutes of Health have warned for months against using the drug to treat the coronavirus, saying its use can “cause serious harm.”
+The FDA, the Centers for Disease Control and Prevention and the National Institutes of Health have warned for months against using the drug to treat the coronavirus, saying its use can “cause serious harm.”
 The Mississippi State Department of Health recently issued an alert advising people not to take the drug, saying that “at least 70 percent of the recent calls” at the state’s poison-control center have been from people ingesting ivermectin to treat or prevent covid-19.

 A version of ivermectin approved for humans has long been used to fight parasitic infections, and some doctors have become vocal advocates of using the drug for covid, prescribing it routinely.
 A group of researchers who reviewed data from 14 ivermectin studies found that the results “cannot confirm the widely advertised benefits,” though other trials are ongoing.